AaltoRSE/snakemake-triton-example/README.md

 #!/bin/bash
 #SBATCH --job-name=snakemake_slurm
 #SBATCH --time=01:00:00            # Runtime needs to be longer than the time it takes to complete the workflow.
 Modify accordingly!
-#SBATCH --cpus-per-task=2          # Generally enough cpus to run Snakemake
+#SBATCH --cpus-per-task=2          # Generally enough CPUs to run Snakemake.
+No need to modify.
-#SBATCH --mem=2G                   # Generally enough RAM to run Snakemake
+#SBATCH --mem=2G                   # Generally enough RAM to run Snakemake.
+No need to modify.
 #SBATCH --output=snakemake_slurm-%j.out
 #SBATCH --error=snakemake_slurm-%j.err